AlexaCai/myFlix-client/README.md

 ## Technical aspects

 The application is powered by an API built with Express framework.
 This API is hosted on Heroku and allows different types of requests from *myFlix* app (get movies and users' data, allows users to update info, allows users to delete account, etc.).
-For more information on the API used, ([see the README in the following repository](https://github.com/AlexaCai/movie-api)).
+For more information on the API used, [see the README in the following repository](https://github.com/AlexaCai/movie-api).

 The frontend of *myFlix* app uses React.
 The different React components have been created following industry standards.
 Along with React, HTML, CSS, JavaScript and React Bootstrap have also been used.